Factbox - ECB QE: what markets expect and what it might mean

 * SIZE

 How much new money will the ECB print?
-Money market traders polled by Reuters expect a 600 billion euro sovereign bond-buying program.
+Money market traders polled by Reuters expect a 600 billion euro sovereign bond-buying programme.

 A day before the meeting, media reports said the ECB would buy bonds worth 50 billion euros a month, with one saying purchases would last a year and another that it would extend from March to the end of 2016.